 Joel, Obadiah, Jonah, Nahum, Habakkuk, Zephaniah, Haggai, Malachi, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon, James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, and Jude ----- Combined!

-Or for another example, it is roughly equivalent of removing everything from the book of Acts through the
+Or for another example, it is roughly equivalent of removing everything from the book of Acts through the book of Revelation.

 What is the warning that Revelation 22:18-19 gives?